Sulfonium

-In organic chemistry, a sulfonium ion, also known as sulphonium ion or sulfanium ion, is a positively-charged ion (a "cation") featuring three organic substituents attached to sulfur.
+In organic chemistry, a sulfonium ion, also known as sulphonium ion or sulfanium ion, is a positively charged ion (a "cation") featuring three organic substituents attached to sulfur.
 These organosulfur compounds have the formula [SR3]+.
-Together with a negatively-charged counterion, they give sulfonium salts.
-They are typically colorless solids that are soluble in organic solvent.
+Together with a negatively charged counterion, they give sulfonium salts.
+They are typically colorless solids that are soluble in polar organic solvent.

 Synthesis

 Sulfonium compounds are usually synthesized by the reaction of thioethers with alkyl halides.
 For example, the reaction of dimethyl sulfide with iodomethane yields trimethylsulfonium iodide: